Living la vida yoga: India's Modi will bend leaders into shape on International Yoga Day

 “Our prime minister has done a great job in spreading yoga to the world,” Goel said.
 “Today, even the Muslim countries learn and follow it, only because of the PM.”

-Goel says yoga should be a daily practice worldwide, no matter how busy a person is.
+Goel says yoga should be a daily practice worldwide, no matter how busy a person is, citing the prime minister’s devotion to the practice.

-“He (Modi) is the busiest man, despite that he practices daily.
-When our PM can do Yoga daily, why can’t the common person do it?
-We should make Yoga compulsory in schools.
-The whole world should do Yoga 365 days,” he says.

 Nine years ago, the Hindu nationalist leader successfully lobbied the U.N. to designate June 21 as International Yoga Day.
 Since then, Modi has harnessed yoga as a cultural soft power to stretch his nation’s diplomatic reach and flex his country’s rising place in the world.